 Note: The cockroach evolved as a scavenger of decaying plant materials; as a result, it prefers carbohydrates to protein and fat.

 Adult females produce egg capsules, which may contain up to 50 eggs.
 Some species carry them on their bodies until hatching takes place, while other drop the capsules in protected places that they frequent.
 After about 30 days young nymphs appear and begin their gradual development.
 As with all insects, roaches must shed their outer skin, or molt, to grow.
 Immediately after molting, they are white, but within hours their body becomes dark and hardens.
 Depending on the species, it may take a cockroach as little as six weeks to become an adult or as long as a few years.
 There are several generations per year.

 This common pest reproduces at an enormous rate and is capable of producing several thousand offspring in a year.
 Here’s how to get rid of cockroaches.

-Cockroach Control: Roaches flourish where food and moisture are readily available.
-As a result, sanitation is an important step in prevention and control.
+Roaches flourish where food and moisture are readily available.
+As a result, sanitation is an important step in prevention and management.
 Reduce the cockroach carrying capacity of your home by placing food and waste in sealed containers.
 Reduce roach hiding places through the use of caulk and paint.
-Give priority to cracks and crevices where you have found the highest cockroach densities.
+Use glue traps to detect pest populations and give priority to cracks and crevices where you have found the highest cockroach densities.
 Screen vents and windows through which roaches travel.
 Apply least-toxic pesticides, like boric acid and diatomaceous earth, to areas where pests are found.
-Insect growth regulators provide long-term roach control both indoors and out indoors or out.
 Spray botanical insecticides in cracks, crevices and other roach hiding places if pest levels become intolerable.

 Note: Household pests are often carried into homes in shipping materials, grocery bags, beer and soda cases, laundry and used appliances.